There are so many different lab tests in pregnancy that sometimes it’s hard to keep up.

-Because different countries have different glucose test guidelines, whether or not you’re diagnosed with GDM depends on where you live.
+Different countries have different glucose test guidelines; therefore, whether or not you’re diagnosed with GDM depends on where you live.

-Your care provider will contact you with your glucose test results within a few days.
+Your health care provider will contact you with your glucose test results within a few days.
 If you meet the diagnostic criteria for GDM in your area, you should be referred to a team of doctors, midwives and dieticians who specialise in gestational diabetes; they will manage your diabetes care.

 It’s really overwhelming to get a diagnosis of gestational diabetes.
 You might do everything ‘right’ to keep yourself well in pregnancy and still receive a diagnosis of GDM.

 Gestational diabetes isn’t necessarily a reflection on your health or weight, or the health of your baby.
 There’s still plenty you can control to support your health.
-Many pregnant people use diet to manage their diabetes and don’t need medication.
+Many pregnant people use diet to manage their blood sugar levels and don’t need medication.

 Carbohydrates and gestational diabetes

-There’s some evidence monitoring your carbohydrate intake in pregnancy is an effective way to control gestational diabetes without medication.
+There’s some evidence to suggest monitoring your carbohydrate intake in pregnancy is an effective way to control gestational diabetes without medication.
 The body turns carbohydrates into glucose within two hours of eating.
-This means your blood sugar levels are more easily affected by the carbohydrates you eat.
+That means your blood glucose levels are more easily affected by the carbohydrates you eat.

-Most people eating a standard Western diet eat far too many simple or processed carbs and sugar.
-In recent years there has been a focus on improving the quality of carbs in our diets.
-You might have heard of low carb or keto diets and wondered whether they might help prevent or manage gestational diabetes.
+Most people who eat a standard Western diet consume too many simple or processed carbs and sugar.
+In recent years there’s been a focus on improving the quality of carbs in our diets.
+You might have heard of low carb or keto diets and wondered whether they might help prevent or manage high blood glucose levels.

-Research on these diets and their effects on pregnancy is limited, due to ethics.
-What we do know is that eating a diet high in nutrition and reducing highly processed foods has many positive benefits for your pregnancy and growing baby.
+Clinical trials on these diets and their effects on pregnancy are limited, due to ethics.
+What we do know is that eating a diet high in nutrition and reducing the amount of highly processed food has many positive benefits for your pregnancy and your growing baby.

 You don’t have to think of it as a restrictive diet.
 Instead, focus on healthy and nutritious food sources.

-If you’re diagnosed with gestational diabetes you’ll be given a self-testing kit to monitor your blood sugar levels at home.
+If you’re diagnosed with gestational diabetes, you’ll be given a blood glucose meter so you can check your blood sugar levels at home.

-The glucose test involves a small prick to your finger and a test strip to monitor your levels before and after meals.
+Blood glucose monitoring involves a small prick to your finger and a test strip to monitor your levels before and after meals.
 It helps you and your care team make adjustments to your diet to keep your glucose levels stable.

-If you can’t stabilise your blood glucose levels, you’ll be encouraged to consider medication, to help your body use insulin more effectively.
-If diet and other medication aren’t helping, your care team can discuss injectable insulin.
+If you can’t stabilise your blood glucose level, you’ll be encouraged to consider medication, to help your body use insulin more effectively.
+If diet and other medications aren’t helping, your care team can discuss injectable insulin.

-Different protocols for the glucose test are used in different parts of the world.
-How the test is performed, what is considered a ‘normal blood glucose level’ and whether or not you’re diagnosed with GDM depends on where you live.
+Different protocols for the diabetes test are used in different parts of the world.
+How the test is performed, what is considered a ‘normal blood glucose level’ and whether or not you’re diagnosed with GDM will depend on where you live.
 This information can help you make an informed decision about how to manage your diagnosis.